florentpoujol/Daneel/docs/docs/files/modules.md

     ModuleObject = {}
     Daneel.modules.ModuleName = ModuleObject

-Modules are loaded in the same order as they are added in the `Daneel.modules` object.

 <a name="config"></a>
 ## Configuration

 The first point of a module is to expose some configuration that can be overridden by the user.

-The module object may provide a `DefaultConfig` key which value is a table or a function that returns a table (the default config).
+The module object may provide a `ModuleObject.DefaultConfig()` function that returns a table (the default config).
-Users may create on the module object a `UserConfig` table or function that returns a table (the user config) containing only the configuration key/values they want to override.
+In a similar way, users may setup a `ModuleObject.UserConfig()` function that returns a table (the user config) containing only the configuration key/values they want to override.

 Upon loading, Daneel will merge the user config into the default config and put the resulting object in the `Config` property on the module object.

 Daneel's config is set before the module's config, so the `Daneel.Config` property is accessible.

     function ModuleObject.DefaultConfig()
         return {